philipnye/ds_utils/README.md

-# utils
+# ds_utils
-A collection of Python functions to solve common challenges.
+A collection of Python functions to execute common data science operations.